Ordinance C1 - Financial Matters

 PRINT: Ordinance C2 - Fraud pdf

-1. The objective of this policy is to safeguard the proper use of the College’s finances and resources, including the finances and resources of its subsidiary companies.
+- The objective of this Policy is to safeguard the proper use of the College’s finances and resources, including the finances and resources of its subsidiary companies.
 The College derives much of its income from public funds, benefactions and charitable organisations, and so has a particular responsibility to ensure that income and resources are used solely for the purposes intended.

-7. Offences covered by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 will usually be considered and investigated in accordance with the College’s Anti-Money Laundering Policy but, if appropriate, may also be considered and investigated in accordance with the procedures set out in this Policy.
+- Offences covered by the Proceeds of Crime Act 2002 and the Terrorism Act 2000 will usually be considered and investigated in accordance with the College’s Anti-Money Laundering Policy but, if appropriate, may also be considered and investigated in accordance with the procedures set out in this Policy.

 PUBLIC INTEREST DISCLOSURE POLICY